truth table: Binary Operations 1

 • I open truth_table.py in the editor

-• I add a function to truth_table.py
+• I add the function to truth_table.py

 13def logical_negation(the_input):